What Saved Ryan Newman When He Crashed?

 On February 17, 2020, Ryan Newman was driving in the final laps of the Daytona 500.
 Leading heading into the final corner, he was in a tight race with multiple drivers, when second-place Ryan Blaney touched the back corner of his car attempting to pass.
-Announcers called the play-by-play as he was spun into the wall, his car was vaulted into the air, and then landed upside down before getting hit again by a second car, driven by Corey LaJoie.
+Announcers called the play-by-play as he spun into the wall, his car vaulted into the air, and then landed upside down before getting hit again by a second car, driven by Corey LaJoie.
 The second impact sent his vehicle flying, spinning multiple times before landing upside down and sliding down the racetrack, sparks flying left and right.

 Newman's car burst into flames moments after the second impact, and rescue teams scrambled to put out the fire and remove Newman from the ruined vehicle.
 His car slid so far on its hood that Newman actually skidded across the finish-line, recording a ninth-place finish at the Daytona 500.

 Aftermath of Newman's Crash